19 March to 14 May, 2022

-WILD AND TAME - Watercolours by Jennifer Ure and mixed media by Jeannie Heynatz
+WILD AND TAME - Drawings and watercolours by Jennifer Ure and mixed media paintings by Jeannie Heynatz

 Gallery 1 : Jeannie Heynatz paintings.

 "For this body of work I have reflected upon the ‘wild’ and ‘tame’ elements in Nature, and how these relate to the human condition.